felixle236/node-core/README.md

 - The query param (url-path?param1=&param2=) will be a string value, if you want to get another type (boolean, number,...), you need to parse them with decorator like `@IsBoolean()`.
 Refer to FindUserQuery.ts file.
 - If we use the table inheritance then we shouldn't use the enum type for parent table in database schema, with the logic code is still good.
 - Refer the joining relations document to have the best practice: https://github.com/typeorm/typeorm/blob/master/docs/select-query-builder.md#joining-relations
+- With TypeORM version < 0.3.0, there is a bug `Cannot read property 'databaseName' of undefined` when we use `join` + `orderBy` together, please follow this issue in [here](https://github.com/typeorm/typeorm/issues/4270).
+Temporary [solution](https://github.com/typeorm/typeorm/issues/747#issuecomment-519553920)